carolinearvidsson/lin513/README.md

 ***ATTENTION:*** if the amount of models are changed from the present standard of three, the code in char_ngram.py must be modified accordingly, as it is presently specifically written for three models.
 Also, see [attention note at beginning of Features section](#feat) about feature matrix versions.

 #### Frequency (CA)
 Represents a frequency lexicon.
 Its public method returns the logarithm of a word's frequency.

+Needs path to Google Books 1gram frequencies.
+For those with access to the mumin server.
+These files are available for download at path: /home/corpora/books-ngrams/english/postwar/googlebooks-eng-all-1gram-20090715-*.txt.
+For those without access to mumin, you can get [the data sets here](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html).

 #### PosTagger (CFS)
 Upon initialization, the class tags all sentences in data for part of speech (PoS) using a tagger from nltk with Penn Treebank PoS-tags.
 When called, PosTagger class's public methods returns three features (one of which consists of five variables):